High Voltage Thick Film Resistor In Voltage Regulation Applications

 Voltage regulator circuits may be constructed using discrete components or a combination of an integrated circuit and discrete components.
 The most common choice is the use of an integrated circuit as it has several potential advantages.
 Using an I.C simplifies system manufacture, reduces on board connections (and therefore improves reliability) and reduces the system board area required compared with the equivalent circuit manufactured using discrete components.

 The discrete approach is used in more specialist applications delivering improved performance. and superior ripple reduction at a potentially lower cost.
-The discrete approach also delivers improved power handling as discrete resistors (particularly when combined with a heatsink) may dump excess energy as heat.
+The discrete approach also delivers improved power handling as discrete high voltage resistors (particularly when combined with a heatsink) may dump excess energy as heat.

 In linear shunt regulators, a high voltage thick film resistor is used to dissipate current to ground whereas in Linear series regulators a resistor is used to bias the base of a series voltage element (usually a FET)